zhrispineda/Settings-visionOS/README.md

 ![An image comparing both app's Apps section](Assets/Apps@2x.png)

 ## Usage
-Open the project in Xcode and run with either a Simulator running Apple Vision Pro's visionOS or a physical Apple Vision Pro with Developer Mode enabled as a destination.
+Open the project in Xcode and run with either a Simulator running visionOS or a physical Apple Vision Pro with Developer Mode enabled as a destination.

-This is a personal project for learning Swift and SwiftUI.
 Feel free to fork, explore, and make the project your own for any personal use!

 ## Disclaimers
 - This app is a recreation of one of Apple's own apps and its designs.